renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text/README.md

 # Multiple Choice Question Generation with Google T5 and Text2Text (BERT based model)
-This application uses the work from [Question Generation using Transformers](https://github.com/patil-suraj/question_generation), [text2text](https://github.com/artitw/text2text) and [Sense2Vec](https://github.com/explosion/sense2vec), together to generate questions with correct answers and distractors (when possible).
+This application uses the work from [Question Generation using Transformers 🤗](https://github.com/patil-suraj/question_generation), [text2text](https://github.com/artitw/text2text) and [Sense2Vec](https://github.com/explosion/sense2vec), together to generate questions with correct answers and distractors (when possible).

 It is served with [FastApi](https://fastapi.tiangolo.com)